Introduction to integrating SEO strategy and social media

 Actionable conclusion

-Integrating SEO and Social Media is no longer an option; it is a strategic imperative.
-The examples of Sephora, Samsung or GoPro prove it: value is created when social signals feed Search, and vice versa.
-To achieve this, align your editorial calendars, industrialise social listening to detect emerging keywords, automate title testing and comply with ethical rules.
+Integrating SEO and Social Media is no longer an option; it’s a strategic imperative.
+The examples of Sephora, Samsung, or GoPro prove it: value is created when social signals feed Search, and vice versa.
+To achieve this, align your editorial calendars, industrialize social listening to detect emerging keywords, automate title testing, and respect ethical rules.
 Measure everything — from social CTR to SERP positions — and adjust in short cycles.
 The question is no longer « Should we combine SEO and Social? but « What share of our organic growth will we accept to sacrifice if we don’t? .